 Anosmia

-Anosmia is the inability to perceive smells due to damage to the olfactory pathways (olfactory neuroepithelium, olfactory nerves, rhinencephalon).
-Olfaction may be tested with kits containing specific odors (e.g., clove, turpentine); each nostril should be separately tested.
-Unilateral anosmia may be due to pressure on the olfactory bulb or tract (e.g., due to a subfrontal meningioma).
+Anosmia is the complete inability to perceive smells due to damage anywhere along the olfactory pathways, which include the olfactory neuroepithelium, olfactory nerves, and the rhinencephalon.
+Clinically, olfaction may be tested using kits containing specific, familiar non-irritating odors (e.g., clove, turpentine, coffee).
+It is crucial that each nostril is separately tested.
+Unilateral anosmia can be highly localizing and may be due to pressure on the ipsilateral olfactory bulb or tract (e.g., due to a subfrontal meningioma).

 References